 This will affect ROI for channel partners, as margins will be lower even with higher turns, but increasing turns should be the top priority to ensure healthy cash flow is maintained, instead of chasing the promise of greater profits without factoring in the demand shock our economy is experiencing.

 With increased inventory levels, cash is being locked in for all channel partners, and with no respite in sight, companies and their partners will soon feel the heat of delayed receivables.
-This problem needs to be addressed at two fronts – liquidating existing inventory and easing cash flow.
+This problem needs to be addressed on two fronts – liquidating existing inventory and easing cash flow.

 Support should be provided to channel partners to liquidate aging inventory, via schemes and discounts, especially for slow-moving SKUs, and companies should use this time to move away from the traditional push-heavy sales model to a lighter, just-in-time replenishment model that hinges on demand to reduce liability for their channel partners.